parrt/msds501/projects/images.md

 ## Task 2.
 Blurring}

-In this task, we want to blur an image by removing detail as shown in \figref{blur}.
-We will do this by creating a new image whose pixels are the average of the surrounding pixels for which we will use a 3x3 region as shown in \figref{region}.
+In this task, we want to blur an image by removing detail as shown in the images after this paragraph.
+We will do this by creating a new image whose pixels are the average of the surrounding pixels for which we will use a 3x3 region as shown in the figure below zooming in on Obama's forehead.
 The pixel in the center of the region is the region to compute as we slide the region around an image.
 In other words, `pixel[x,y]` is the sum of `pixel[x,y]` and all surrounding pixels divided by 9, the total number of pixels.

 <img src="figures/pcb.png" width="200"> <img src="figures/pcb-blur.png" width="200">